And Why It Should Be an Important Part of It

 For people with normal, mixed, and/or oily skin, L-ascorbic acid (the strongest derivative of vitamin C) is recommended.

-While people with dry and sensitive skin are recommended to use Sodium Ascorbyl Phosphate, or SAP.
-It is soluble in water and much more stable than L-ascorbic acid, but is also less potent.
-Or even a weaker derivative of vitamin C, Magnesium Ascorbyl Phosphate or MAP (Magnesium-L-ascorbyl-2-phosphate).
+While people with dry and sensitive skin are recommended to use Sodium Ascorbyl Phosphate or SAP.
+It is soluble in water and much more stable than L-ascorbic acid but is also less potent.
+Or even a weaker vitamin C derivative, Magnesium Ascorbyl Phosphate or MAP (Magnesium-L-ascorbyl-2-phosphate).
 Which is also soluble in water and less irritating.

 I personally have dry and sensitive skin, but I use L-ascorbic acid and haven’t had any problems with irritation (knock on wood).

 The rule of thumb is to always get a sample if you can before purchasing anything.
-Especially if you’re gonna spend a lot of money on a product.
+Especially if you’re going to spend a lot of money on a product.

-So store it in a dry and dark place (hey beauty fridge!).
+So store it in a dry, dark place (hey, beauty fridge!).

 Conclusion

-Now I would like to hear in the comments below if you use vitamin C and which one has proven to be the best for you.
+Now I want to hear if you use vitamin C and which one has proven to be the best for you.